NGOs are hopeful Colombia’s new president will keep negotiating with the country’s last major rebel group after appearing to soften his stance.

 The ELN have repeatedly said they want the country’s new president to carry on with the negotiations and have refrained from carrying out high-profile attacks.

 Formed in 1964 by a group of intellectuals inspired by the Cuban revolution and Marxist ideology, the ELN group was a big player in Colombia’s half-century civil war.

-The group funds itself by “taxing” population in ELN territory, illegal mining and drug trafficking – although the guerrillas denied this.
+The group funds itself by “taxing” population in ELN territory, illegal mining and drug trafficking – although the guerrillas deny this.